kennywall/import-test/_posts/2010-12-13-google-apps-as-a-business-platform.md

 	Google Voice
 	Google Reader

-I have been waiting for a couple of these apps to be added, like Google Reader and Google Voice.A few of the other just make sense, you want to have your Checkout, Analytics and Adwords part of your core business business account.All of these apps, plus the Google Apps Marketplace really makes Google Apps a complete business platform.</p>
+I have been waiting for a couple of these apps to be added, like Google Reader and Google Voice.
+A few of the other just make sense, you want to have your Checkout, Analytics and Adwords part of your core business business account.
+All of these apps, plus the Google Apps Marketplace really makes Google Apps a complete business platform.</p>
 <center><p><a href="http://apievangelist.com/2010/12/13/google-apps/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>